 The concept of a calorie has become too emotionally loaded.
 You might even be feeling confused about some of the basic facts about calories.
 Are they essential or are they meaningless?
 Are they essential or are they completely meaningless?

-Learning a bit more about calories is all about being able to decipher the fact from the fiction.
+Learning a bit more about calories is all about being able to decipher the fact from fiction.
 This way, we can better educate ourselves and make the right choices for our bodies.
-So, without further ado, let’s break down some of my favorite facts about calories…
+So, without further ado, let’s break down some of my favorite and interesting facts about calories…

 Experts have looked at:

-Key Insight: The year-over-year growth in our consumption of calories perfectly describes where we are at right now, in terms of body composition.
-Our caloric intake has increased, and we have become bigger – but do we really know what that means?
+Key Insight: The year-over-year growth in our consumption of calories perfectly describes where we are at right now.
+Our caloric intake has increased, and we have become bigger.
+Do we really know what that means, though?

 Key Insight: If the assumption is that calories are exactly the problem, and the only problem, then eliminating calories would be the natural solution.
 That’s good logic, but it is clearly not correct.

-In the 80’s, I argued that extreme low fat diets were a really bad idea.
+In the ’80s, I argued that extremely low-fat diets were a really bad idea.
 We need fats, because they are essential.
 Now carbs are being made out to be the villains, the same way fat was way back then.

 Key Insight: Carbs are not the issue, and it is not the source of calories acting differently in our bodies.
-It’s actually not an issue of high this and low that, because the studies that have been done and the averages presented do not tell a compelling story either way.
+It’s actually not an issue of high this and low that, because the studies do not prove that either way.